ttaubert/octoblog/source/_posts/2015-06-16-a-gentle-introduction-to-differential-cryptanalysis.markdown

 [Efficient Algorithms for Computing Differential Properties of Addition](https://eprint.iacr.org/2001/001.pdf) by Helger Lipmaa and Shiho Moriai.

-## <a name="leak"></a> Exploiting leaked key bits
+## Exploiting leaked key bits

-So far, we managed to inject the difference `0x80` into the message and observe the same difference in the output.
-As seen above the difference cleanly propagates and does not reveal any information about the key as the key bit is not applied to the difference.

-used to
-compute MACs.
-To learn anything about a specific key bit used to compute an internal state byte we will have to inject the difference in a way so that is is transformed by the key bit.

-TODO

-So far we have managed to inject the difference `0x80` into the message and observed the same difference in the output.
-We unfortunately cannot infer any information about the key because we do not know anything about the previous state value that was negated and rotated either left or right.
-But what could we learn from a negated and rotated state value that includes the difference `0x80`?
+So far we have managed to inject a difference into the message and observed the same difference in the output.
+We unfortunately cannot infer any information about the key because we do not know anything about the previous state byte that was negated and rotated either left or right.
+But what could we learn when computing the last byte of the MAC and we know that both the previous state byte `state[0]` and its adjacent state byte `state[1]` carry the difference `0x80`?

 {% img /images/oma-inject3.png 500 Exploiting leaked key bits by injecting an input difference %}

-If we inject the differential into the 9th-to-last byte of the message every byte of the MAC will be its original value XOR `0x80`.
-The first byte of the MAC however now has a value we cannot easily predict anymore as its value was computed using the modified internal state from the 9th-to-last update() call.
+If we inject the difference into the 9th-to-last byte of the message every byte of the MAC will be its original value XOR `0x80`.
+The first byte of the MAC however now has a value we cannot easily predict anymore as its value was computed using the modified internal state from the 9th-to-last computation.
 The key bit dependant bitwise rotation `r` can be exploited to learn the value of the key bit used to calculate the first byte of the MAC.

-## <a name="linearizing"></a> XOR-linearizing the state update function
+## XOR-linearizing the state update function

 now comes a magic step that might be a little puzzling at first we will xor linearize the state update function